ivop/romdos/README.md

 But the ROMDOS code writes its boot sector mostly from ROM.
 Hence the result is not bootable.

-Start new single sector disks by making a copy of ``romdos-singlesector-dupr.atr``.
+Start new single sector boot disks by making a copy of ``romdos-singlesector-dupr.atr``.

-Single sector disks only work with ROMDOS present.
+Single sector boot disks only work with a ROMDOS ROM present.
 If it is not found, it will show an error message on screen.

 ---